arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/1_structs.md

 *writeConcern* can not be larger than *replicationFactor*. _(cluster only)_

 @RESTSTRUCT{shardingStrategy,collection_info,string,optional,}
-the sharding strategy selected for the collection; *Cluster specific attribute.*
+the sharding strategy selected for the collection.
-One of 'hash' or 'enterprise-hash-smart-edge'
+One of 'hash' or 'enterprise-hash-smart-edge'. _(cluster only)_

 @RESTSTRUCT{smartGraphAttribute,collection_info,string,optional,}
-Attribute that is used in smart graphs, *Cluster specific attribute.*
+Attribute that is used in smart graphs. _(cluster only)_

 @RESTSTRUCT{indexBuckets,collection_info,integer,optional,}
 the number of index buckets